eksctl-io/eksctl/CONTRIBUTING.md

 Origin (DCO).
 This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
-No action from you is required, but it's a good idea to see the [DCO](DCO) file for details before you start contributing code to Scope.
+No action from you is required, but it's a good idea to see the [DCO](DCO) file for details before you start contributing code to eksctl.

 # Chat

 The project uses Slack.
-Join the [Weave community](https://weaveworks.github.io/community-slack/) Slack workspace and use the [#eksctl](https://weave-community.slack.com/messages/eksctl/) channel.
+If you get stuck or just have a question then you are encouraged to join the [Weave Community](https://weaveworks.github.io/community-slack/) Slack workspace and use the [#eksctl](https://weave-community.slack.com/messages/eksctl/) channel.

 ## Getting Started